Meet Andrew Beeler

 Upon his commission, Andrew reported to USS CHANCELLORSVILLE (CG 62).
 Initially assigned as the Main Propulsion Officer where he led 25 Sailors in the maintenance, repair and operation of seven gas turbine engines and associate equipment, Andrew was selected to become the Combat Information Center Officer as the ship transferred to the US Naval Base in Yokosuka, Japan.
 While onboard CHANCELLORSVILLE, Andrew was deployed to the South and East China Sea multiple times including during the US response to the United Nations Tribunal hearings on Chinese claims in the South China Sea.
 Andrew watched as the Chinese continued to grow their military presence under a failing Chinese foreign policy.

-Through his service, Andrew was awarded the Navy Achievement Medal, the Navy Commendation Medal and won the Navy and Marine Corps Junior Officer Leadership Award given to the most outstanding Junior Officer in the fields of leadership and mentorship.
+Through his service, Andrew was awarded the Navy Achievement Medal, the Navy Commendation Medal and won the Navy and Marine Corps Junior Officer Leadership Award-- awarded to one Officer in each region who proves most outstanding in the fields of leadership and mentorship.

 Andrew is photographed with his parents (Stephen + Lynne) sisters (Chelsea and Lindsey).